Last Updated: May 2026

 During the cruise, we sampled a variety of regional wines from the Ticino area, known for its Merlot and other quality reds, whites and sparkling wines.
 Guided by expert sommeliers we learned about the unique characteristics of each wine, the vineyards they come from, and the winemaking traditions of the region.

 After the wine tasting experience, we took the boat to a little grotto restaurant.
 The grottos around Lake Lugano are traditional taverns, often accessible only by boat or on foot, and they offer a cozy, rustic dining atmosphere surrounded by nature.
-The Grotto del Pescatori in Caprino is reachable only by boat.
-This grotto is famed for its authentic Ticino specialties like fresh fish from the lake, risotto, brasato with polenta, and excellent local wines.
+The Grotto dei Pescatori in Caprino is reachable only by boat and is famed for its authentic Ticino specialties like fresh fish from the lake, risotto, brasato with polenta, and excellent local wines.
 The setting was charming with outdoor seating under trees by the water for a relaxed but delicious meal.

 The Church of Santa Maria degli Angioli is a historic and highly significant site on the lakeside promenade.
 Built between 1499 and 1500 as part of a Franciscan monastery, it houses one of the most famous Renaissance frescoes in Switzerland: the “Passion and Crucifixion” by Bernardino Luini, a disciple of Leonardo da Vinci.
 This large and lively fresco covers an entire wall, depicting more than 150 figures including soldiers, pious women, and biblical scenes with vivid detail and emotional expression.